White-Label Product & Auth0 Integration

 Lead designer on a white-label superannuation platform serving 300,000 members across 5 client brands.
 Redesigned registration and integrated Auth0 for 250,000 members after a security incident.
 Governed the design system across all client experiences.

 Grow runs a white-label superannuation platform.
-Each financial institution client gets a branded experience, all built on the same system.
+Each fund client gets a branded experience, all built on the same system.
 Clients included Vanguard Super, Australian Ethical, and NGS Super — 300,000 members combined.

-Two problems hit at once.
-A robot attack exposed weaknesses in how registration handled identity verification.
+There was a security vulnerability found.
 No users were affected, but it forced us to act.
-The existing registration flow was already too long and confusing — generating avoidable support calls.
+The existing registration flow already had legacy issues, which generated avoidable support calls.
 We needed to integrate Auth0 as our identity provider, redesign the registration experience, and get sign-off from both clients.

 Challenges